 I spent yesterday making a dozen salves for my winter first aid kit, including this headache salve.
 I used fresh garden herbs, dried herbs from this year’s garden, and essential oils in my recipes to gain the benefits of both the whole herb and the essential oils.
 This salve offers soothing headache relief.

-The essential oils are known to be pain relieving and also help relieve stuffiness and tension.
+The essential oils in this recipe are known to be pain relieving and also help relieve stuffiness and tension.
 You can omit the ones you don’t have on hand, but the salve will be more effective with them in the proportions given in the recipe.

 When you have a headache, be sure to drink water.
 Headaches are often remedied by simply staying hydrated.
 When that doesn’t work this headache salve can help.